How to Decorate a Green and White Christmas Tree

 Even if you have a pre-lit tree, you might want to add more lights for added drama.

-After you have completed putting on the non-blinking lights, you can add 1 strand of blinking lights only around the trunk of your tree if you want a slight sparkle effect.
+After you have completed putting on the base layer of lights on your tree, you might want to add 1-2 strands of slow twinkle lights #ad spread evenly throughout your tree if you want a slight sparkle effect.

 Another option is to add 1 or 2 strands of lights that have a larger bulb to add dimension.
 Make sure these larger bulb strands are spread equally throughout your Christmas tree.

-Ensure that all of your Christmas lights have the same light temperature - wam (yellow) or cool (blue).
-Mixing and matching does not look good.
+Ensure that all of your Christmas lights have the same light temperature - warm (yellow) or cool (blue).
+Most designers prefer warm lights that make a room feel cozy.

 Just using all of the same green ornaments can be rather dull, so select ornaments and trimmings with contrasting texture, shape, and size.